ash-berry/easy_html_emails/README.md

 Simple **sequence** looks like that
 1. you create *HAML template*
-2. from each *HAML template* we get one *HTML "mail" template* and one *HTML "web" template*
+2. from each *HAML template* you get one *HTML "mail" template* and one *HTML "web" template*
-3. from *HTML "mail" template* and *HTML "web" template* we get *ready to use  HTML "mail" and "web" versions*
+3. from *HTML "mail" template* and *HTML "web" template* you get *ready-to-use HTML "mail" and "web" versions*

 **In details**